{user_name}

 Shipping - Custom-made transport case

-A transport box specially designed for the functional model ensures quick assembly and disassembly and offers optimal protection during transport of the valuable exhibition object.
+A transport box specially designed for the functional model ensures quick assembly/disassembly and offers optimal protection during transport of the valuable exhibition object.

 project radar demonstrator custom transport case shipping openproject radar demonstrator custom transport case

-project radar demonstrator custom transport case edge protectionproject radar demonstrator custom transport case shipping quick release
+project radar demonstrator custom transport case edge protectorproject radar demonstrator custom transport case shipping quick release

 Behind the scenes

-Behind the scenes, work was carried out with passion and creativity.
-The development and construction of the functional model were a perfect combination of software, electronics and hardware.
+Behind the scenes, work was done with passion and creativity.
+The development and construction of the functional model were a perfect combination of software, electronics, and hardware.
 From precise CAD design through manufacturing by CNC and 3D printing to programming in C++, I was able to contribute everything that makes my engineer's heart beat faster.
-Especially the programming of the LED effects left plenty of room for creativity and made the project a real highlight.
+Especially the programming of the LED effects left much room for creativity and made the project a real highlight.

-Already during manufacturing and especially after completion, the functional model offered an excellent opportunity to fully indulge my passion for photography and videography.
-The individual steps of the manufacturing process as well as the impressive light effects made the project a fascinating subject for the camera.
+Already during manufacturing and especially after completion, the functional model provided an excellent opportunity to fully indulge my passion for photography and videography.
+The individual steps of the production process as well as the impressive light effects made the project a fascinating subject for the camera.

 project radar demonstrator camera video editing